-This recipe for Chicken Cordon Bleu Meatballs become an instant favorite in our household (vegetarians excepted, of course).
+This recipe for Chicken Cordon Bleu Meatballs become an instant favorite in our household.
 After I made it, Mr. B told me at least three times, “These meatballs are fantastic!”
 I have to agree.

 - Cooking Spray or oil mister

 - 1 1/2 lbs. lean ground chicken Try Isernio 95% Lean